Program Contact: Carolyn Bradley, 203-582-7975

 For post-master’s students, transfer students or students returning from an elective leave of absence during their course of study, selected courses must have been completed within five years.

-At the end of each semester, the chair of the graduate nursing programs reviews the cumulative GPA and academic record of graduate nursing students.
-The graduate nursing program chair will notify both the associate dean and the student, in writing, of the student’s failure to meet the academic requirements.
+At the end of each semester, the program director reviews the cumulative GPA and academic record of graduate nursing students.
+The graduate nursing program director will notify both the associate dean and the student, in writing, of the student’s failure to meet the academic requirements.
 Students who are performing at an unsatisfactory level will be: a) placed on probation; b) suspended; or c) dismissed.
 Students placed on academic probation remain in their program but must take specified corrective action to meet program performance standards.
 Students should meet with their advisers to identify learning strategies to help them accomplish these goals and the student should draft a list or narrative of these strategies, which will serve as a learning contract.
 A copy of this contract will be placed in the student’s folder and should be reviewed periodically with their adviser.
 Students must demonstrate a significantly increased GPA at the end of that semester in order to continue in the program.
-Students placed on suspension may also need to take specified actions as directed by the academic dean, graduate nursing program chair or academic adviser.
+Students placed on suspension may also need to take specified actions as directed by the academic dean, program director or academic adviser.

 Appeal Process

-1. A student wishing to appeal a progression decision must write a letter via email to the chair of the graduate nursing program within one week of receiving notice of their inability to progress.
+- A student wishing to appeal a progression decision must write a letter via email to the director of the appropriate graduate nursing program within one week of receiving notice of their inability to progress.

-2. Appeals will be considered by a Progression Appeals Committee and chaired by the associate dean.
+- Appeals will be considered by a Progression Appeals Committee chaired by the associate dean.
 Results will be communicated in writing to the student via email.

 NUR 514.
 Epidemiology and Population Health.2 Credits.